bitfocus/companion-module-analogway-picturall/HELP.md

 You only have to enter the part AFTER the "-->"

 **Available variables for Analog Way Picturall**
 There is a variable for the server software version.
-Although the server can only be controlled by the Pictuall Commander with a matching software version, the Companion module should work with all server versions known today.
+Although the server can only be controlled by the Picturall Commander with a matching software version, the Companion module should work with all server versions since 2.0.
 There are variables for each playback indicating the state of the playback.
 The x_cuestack variable indicates if a cuestack is selected in the playback.
 It reads "0" if none or the number of the selected cuestack.
 The x_cue variable indicates the active cue of the cuestack in the playback.
 It reads "0" if none or the number of the active cue.

 There are some variables which are not exposed in the instance configuration.
-You can use them with $(INSTANCENAME:sourceX_elapsed) and $(INSTANCENAME:sourceX_countdown)
+You can use them with $(INSTANCENAME:sourceX_elapsed), $(INSTANCENAME:sourceX_countdown) and $(INSTANCENAME:sourceX_playstate)
 You have to replace INSTANCENAME with the name of your instance and X with the number of the source.
 As soon as you first play a media in that source these variables will show the location of the playhead and and a countdown to the end.

 **Available presets for Analog Way Picturall**